-Master of Science in Applied School Leadership (In Partnership with Santa Clara County Office of Education [SCCOE])
+Master of Science in Applied School Leadership (In Partnership with participating California County Offices of Education)

 Dr. Clifford E. Tyler

 This program is designed for students who are committed to improving education and who are interested in advancing their careers by becoming school site or district administrators.
-This program is offered in collaboration with the Santa Clara County Office of Education (SCCOE) Leaders in Educational Administration Program (L.E.A.P), which is comprised of six courses leading to the Preliminary Administrative Services Credential.
-Students accepted into the program receive full National University graduate credit for the six SCCOE Tier I courses.
+This program is offered in collaboration with County Offices of Education -- Leaders in Educational Administration Program; (L.E.A.P), which is comprised of six courses leading to the Preliminary Administrative Services Credential.
+Students accepted into the program receive full National University graduate credit for the six County Education Office Tier I courses.
 In addition, students are required to enroll in two additional National University Tier I core courses, not including EDA 620B (Fieldwork in Educational Administration).
-The EDA 620B National University requirement is met through the completion of 75 hours of on-site administrative fieldwork embedded in the six SCCOE courses.
+The EDA 620B National University requirement is met through the completion of 75 hours of on-site administrative fieldwork embedded in the six County Office of Education courses.
 Students must also take an additional four required National University Master of Science in Educational Administration courses for the completion of the Masters of Science in Applied Leadership Degree.

 For additional information on credential requirements, please see the School of Education Credential Information section of the catalog.